 Pupil Transfers to a New School: Confirm the pupil's start date at the new school and that the pupil has started there.
 Submit the Statutory Notification on the day the school has it confirmed that the pupil started at their new school.
 The school can take the pupil off roll from the confirmed start date or the last school day if it precedes it e.g., a Friday and they started on a Monday.
 If the start date is the first day of a school term the school can back date the leaving date for the school's pupil to the last day of the previous term.
 If the school must investigate in the new term to find out why the pupil is 'absent' keep them on roll until the school gets a confirmed start date at the new school.
-If there is a gap between the leaving date the school has been given by a parent and the start date for a pupil, the pupil should remain on the school's roll, marked absent, until the transfer school confirms the pupil has started there.
+If there is a gap between the leaving date the school's roll, marked absent, until the transfer school confirms the pupil has started there.
 If after ten days, the pupil has still not started, the school should submit a CME form.
 The school cannot remove a CME pupil from the school's roll for a further ten days from the initial notification or safeguarding referral (so 20 days in total from the first day of absence) unless the LA confirms where the pupil has gone.